Skip to main content

 1. Run the workup first.
 Sleep study, basic metabolic panel, A1c, and a baseline PSA before starting the supplement.
 Tell every clinician you take saw palmetto.

 2. Choose the right form.
-320 mg per day of a CO2-extracted, standardized liposterolic extract (85 to 95 percent fatty acids).
+320 mg per day of a CO2-extracted, standardized liposterolic extract (85 to 95% fatty acids and sterols).

 3. Take it with dinner.
 Pair it with the fattiest meal of the day for best absorption.